dotnet/runtime/.github/ISSUE_TEMPLATE/api_proposal.md

 ---

-# Background and Motivation
+#### Background and Motivation

 <!--

-Please provide a thorough explanation of what necessitates the additional API.
+We welcome API proposals!
+We have a process to evaluate the value and shape of new API.
+There is an overview of our process [here](https://github.com/dotnet/runtime/blob/master/docs/project/api-review-process.md).
+This template will help us gather the information we need to start the review process.
+First, please describe the purpose and value of the new API here.
 -->

-# Proposed API
+#### Proposed API

 <!--

-Please provide the precise public API signature diff that you are proposing.
-If augmenting existing API signatures this should be expressed using diff blocks, for example
+Please provide the specific public API signature diff that you are proposing.
+For example:
 ```diff
 namespace System.Collections.Generic
 {